learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 _What if you're a team of one and prefer using an external message broker service with a guaranteed Service Level Agreement (SLA)?_

-A popular option is to leverage managed services from a cloud vendor.
+A popular option is to leverage managed services from a cloud provider.

 Cloud providers such as Amazon Web Services, Google Cloud Platform and Azure offer several managed services such as: